RadianceMutt/Agent-Peely/README.md

 -----------------------------------

-Due to Master Tom being in a early development stage, you cannot add the bot to your servers.
+Due to Agent Peely being in a early development stage, you cannot add the bot to your servers.

 As soon as the bot exits out of the beta phase, the bot will be available to add in active servers only.